 Perhaps you are a parent of an XXY child and seeking answers to some puzzling questions, or perhaps the child is having a difficult time with Testosterone and you are trying to understand why.
-From the experiences of XXY’s who contribute here, we hope you will gain a greater insight toward the impact Testosterone can have on an XXY body and in the process come to realise hormones are not the be-all and end-all, and that better outcomes are possible when the child is fully informed of what is expected of them.
-Additionally, we hope your overall experience will be positive and you will take this with you and share it amongst others.
+From the experiences of XXY’s who contribute here, we hope you will gain greater insight toward the impact Testosterone can have on an XXY body and in the process come to realise hormones are not the be-all and end-all, and that more positive outcomes are possible when the child is fully informed of what is expected of them.
+Additionally, we hope your overall experience will be positive and you will share this with others.

 Perhaps you are an XXY Adult who has been using Testosterone for many years, and you like the impact its had on your overall self, you might describe it as the missing piece of the jigsaw and wish you had been able to access Testosterone when you were much younger, as it may have offset identity and social isolation issues you had to the point of diagnoses and subsequent access to it.

-Perhaps you are an XXY Adult who found Testosterone unsettling that it turned your upside down, and your doctor didn’t understand this rejection.
-Perhaps as a consequence of Testosterone, it exposed you to Gender Dysphoria and support networks you had in place to that point were useless in terms of understanding and support.
+Perhaps you are an XXY Adult who found Testosterone unsettling that it turned your life upside down, and your doctor didn’t understand that rejection.
+Perhaps as a consequence of Testosterone, it exposed you to Gender Dysphoria and support networks you had in place to that point were hopeless in terms of understanding and support.
 Perhaps you were able to seek out newer networks and things are better now, or perhaps you didn’t and life is not what you would like it to be.

 Perhaps you are an XXY Adult who through using Testosterone have come to reject a “Male” identity but, do not see yourself as Female either, perhaps Gender Queer, Non-Binary, perhaps you are still searching.